Hello! My name is Stephanie Drenka and this eponymous blog is where I document my thoughts, travels, life, and

 I received my Bachelor of Arts in Communication from DePaul University, minoring in Asian American Studies and Women’s Studies.
 During my junior year there, I served as president of the Asian Cultural Exchange, which won the Organization of the Year award from the university.
 In 2008, the now-defunct Asian Week Magazine named me one of “Ten Asian American Young Women Who Will Change the World” for my work as a steering committee member of the Support 121 Coalition, a grassroots effort that helped pass U.S. House Resolution 121 (aka the "Comfort Women Resolution") which called upon Japan to issue a formal apology for the sexual enslavement of more than 200,000 women and girls during World War II.

-These days, I’ve found my home in the non-profit world as the Senior Communications Manager at a local organization where I’m able to leverage my passion for the performing arts, photography, visual communications and technology to promote creative educational programs for Dallas youth.
+I found my next home in the non-profit world as the Senior Communications Manager at Big Thought where I was able to leverage my passion for the performing arts, photography, visual communications and technology to promote creative educational programs for Dallas youth.

 As an INFJ Myers-Briggs Personality Type (with an Altruistic Service Predictive Index Pattern), my ultimate goal in life is to leave the world a better place than I found it.
 I am a committed advocate for equity, access, and representation.
-I believe in authenticity, transparency, and ethical blogging through a lens of intersectional feminism and racial/social justice.
+I believe in authenticity, transparency, and ethical storytelling through a lens of intersectional feminism and racial/social justice.